alinahid477/tkgonazure/README.md

 What the wizard will do:
-- The wizard will prompt for the below configurations:
+- The wizard will prompt for the below inputs:
     - CLUSTER_NAME (The wizard will auto populate from the -n paramater)
     - CLUSTER_PLAN (The wizard will prompt based on the value of management-cluster.
 This is optional.
 The wizard will have default value based on the management cluster provisioned.
 But feel free to change.
 For `CLUSTER_PLAN: prod` it is 3 control plane nodes and 3 worker nodes.
 For `CLUSTER_PLAN: dev` it is 1 control plane node and 1 worker node.)
     - AZURE_CONTROL_PLANE_MACHINE_TYPE: (The will have default value matched to management-cluster.
 But you can overwrite it by typing a new value (eg: Standard_B2s). ***Minimum vCPU requirement is: 2***.
 Check the machine types here: https://docs.microsoft.com/en-us/azure/virtual-machines/sizes)
     - AZURE_NODE_MACHINE_TYPE (Same instruction as above.
 This is for worker nodes.)
     - CONTROL_PLANE_MACHINE_COUNT (The wizard will set default value matching to the management cluster.
 You can overwrite it here)
     - WORKER_MACHINE_COUNT (Same instruction as above)
+    - AUTOSCALE_ENABLED (y/n).
+When selected y then it asks for below:
+        - Few autoscaling related input such as max node, min node, timeout, etc
     - TMC_ATTACH_URL (This is optional.
 If you want to attach this cluster to TMC input the url here. *Note: Do not input the entire string here.
 Input only the URL*)
 - The wizard will generate the config file and ask you to review.
 You can also modify the file.
 - Once you have confirmed the configfile on the wizard prompt, it will then proceed to install the workload cluster based on the configfile.
 This process takes some time (approx 5-15mins depending on the size of the k8s cluster) so grab a coffee or beer or go for a short walk.

-## TKR_VERSION and TKG_PLAN (bonus)

-Once you get shell access to the docker container, follow the below steps to get latest TKR_VERSION and CLUSTER_PLAN

-- run `tanzu kubernetes-release get` to get the Tanzu Kubernetes Release Version (eg: v1.20.4---vmware.3-tkg.1) and record a compatible=true and upgradable=true version.
-Fill the value in .env file for `TKR_VERSION` field.
-Also adjust the `TKG_PLAN` according to the TKR you pick.

 # Enable Identity Management After Management Cluster Deployment (optional)